by Andrea M. Darcy

 Help!
 I need to set healthy boundaries.
 What do I do?

-Instead, try someone who can help you without personal investment, such as a coach or counsellor, both of whom will be trained at helping you identify your values and perspective.
+Instead, try someone who can help you without personal investment, such as a talk therapist / counselling psychologist.
+Both of whom will be trained at helping you identify your values and perspective.
+Cognitive behavioural therapy, for example, helps you look at what thoughts you have about yourself, others, and the world are actually true.
+It helps you have more practical, balanced thinking, so you can make better choices for yourself.